Ibiza, Spain

 Our favourite rooms

 It doesn’t get cooler than the Cave Royale – this Batman-worthy suite is built into the cliff and designed to feel like, well, a cave.
-But instead of darkness, damp and nocturnal mammals, you’ll find a hot tub, a wet bar, a grand piano and a door that leads to a professional recording studio in case creativity calls in the middle of the night.
+But instead of darkness, damp and nocturnal mammals, you’ll find a hot tub, a wet bar and a door that leads to a professional recording studio in case creativity calls in the middle of the night.

 Poolside

-The family-friendly outdoor swimming pool is infinity-edged and gazes at the clear waters of Cala Xarraca; it’s lined with sleek sunloungers and pretty parasols, and is heated with solar panels.
+The family-friendly outdoor swimming pool is infinity-edged and it's framed by the clear waters of Cala Xarraca; it’s lined with sleek sunloungers and pretty parasols.

 Spa